NoRiskClient/noriskclient-launcher/README.md

 4. Now you can start the launcher using `npm run tauri dev` or build it by using `npm run tauri build`

 ## Contributing
 We appreciate contributions.
 So if you want to support us, feel free to make changes to Norisk source code and submit a pull request.

-## Info
-This code is originally forked from LiquidLauncher.